Mass Communications: TV & Film

 A TV and film degree prepares you to write, produce, shoot, or direct the programming of tomorrow.
 Our graduates work in television, video post-production, film production, and video production for sports, corporate, government, and other settings.

-In mass media production as a TV and film major at Southeast, you’ll gain incredible real-world learning experience in a program accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
+In mass media production as a TV and film major at SEMO, you’ll gain incredible real-world learning experience in a program accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

 • Direct multi-camera in-studio and remote productions.